Tap the text to show or hide reading controls.

 “Oh my…”

 Gyu-yeon, pointing at Naru with his chin, gave a hollow laugh.
-Even though he should have waved his hands to deny it, Seo-yeon’s knowing smile as she covered her mouth annoyed him in a strange way.
+Even though he should have been waving his hands to deny it, Seo-yeon’s meaningful expression as she covered her mouth annoyed him in a strange way.

-If Naru had been conspiring with her, Gyu-yeon might have gotten angry.
+If Naru had conspired with her, he might have gotten angry.
 But Naru showed no interest in Seo-yeon at all.
-He knew Seo-yeon was nice, but right now his mind was fully on the many desserts.
+He knew Seo-yeon was a nice person, but right now his mind was fully on the many desserts.

 “What’s that?”